Dianne dela Fuente: Life and career

 After a year, she graduated with a degree in communication arts from the Angelicum College.

 She played the lead role in the TRUMPETS stage production of The Little Mermaid in 2006, her co-stars were KC Concepcion, and Carol Banawa.
 She also played the character Bising in MUSICAT's Alikabok.

 She tried being a news anchor for CLTV 36.

 She was back as an actress via False Positive in GMA Network starring Xian Lim and Glaiza de Castro.

 In 2023, she plays the role of Dra.
-Patricia Minor as the neurosurgery department chief resident in the GMA Network medical drama Abot-Kamay na Pangarap.
+Patricia Menor as the neurosurgery department chief resident in the GMA Network medical drama Abot-Kamay na Pangarap.